comsc341cd/comsc341cd.github.io/_sources/resources/submit.md

 Once you are ready to submit your assignment, you'll need to submit the following files to [Gradescope](https://www.gradescope.com/courses/950344):

+- Your completed `.ipynb` notebook file, which you can download by going to `File -> Download`.
+- A `.py` file of your notebook's code, which you can download by going to `File -> Save and Export Notebook As -> Executable Script`.

 :::{tip}
 To make sure you've answered all questions, perform a search for `TODO` in your notebook!